 See the Japantown Task Force's pie chart on the ethnic composition of the neighborhood that tells us that more black people and white people live in that neighborhood than Japanese.

-Look too at the Planning Department's map of the Japantown neighborhood.
+Look too at the Planning Department's map.
 Somehow Japantown---which isn't really Japanese---has expanded two blocks South of Geary Boulevard!
 Development scam alert!